inko-lang/inko/docs/source/getting-started/cli.md

 The resulting executable is located at `./build/hello`.
 By default the compiler enables a reasonable number of optimisations, without sacrificing compile times.
-You can either disable optimisations entirely, of enable more aggressively optimisations at the cost of compile times increasing:
+You can either disable optimisations entirely, or enable more aggressive optimisations at the cost of compile times increasing:

 ```bash